thoughtspot/thoughtspot.github.io/_data-integrate/embrace/getting-started/modify-a-connection.md

 ## Remap a connection

-You can modify the connection parameters by editing the source mapping<code> yaml </code>file that have been created during setting up a new connection.
+You can modify the connection parameters by editing the source mapping<code> yaml </code>file that has been created during setting up a new connection.
 For example, you can remap the existing table or column to a different table or column in an existing database connection.
 ThoughtSpot recommends that you check the dependencies before and after you remap a table or column in a connection to ensure that they display as intended.

 To remap a connection: